← Return to Blogs

 Foundation

-• Administer the Term 4 Spelling Screen on page 25 in a small group setting.
-For those students unable to spell present the Foundation Pre-Spelling Screen on page 23.
+• Administer the Term 4 Spelling Screen using the words outlined on page 19 in a small group setting.
+Provide the students with the Term 4 spelling screen template on page 22.
+For those students unable to spell present the Term 1 Alphabet Sound Screen on page 7 and the Phonemic Awareness Screen on page 9.

-• Administer the Foundation Early Reading Screen on page 16.
-For those students who are not yet reading CVC words, present the Foundation Pre-Reading Screen on page 13.
+• Administer the Foundation Term 4 Reading Screen on page 14 and 15.
+For those students who are not yet reading CVC words, present the Term 1 Alphabet Sound Screen on page 7 and the Phonemic Awareness Screen on page 9.

 • Do not mark the screens as they will be handed over to next year’s Year 1 teachers to analyse during the online training.